apsariUdithara/Student_Registration_System/README.md

 # Student_Registration_System

 StudentHub: Empowering Educational Management with C# WinForms and MySQL 🎓 Welcome to StudentHub, your all-in-one solution for student administration!
-This vibrant C# WinForms project seamlessly integrates with a MySQL database to provide a dynamic and efficient platform for managing student records and departmental data.
+This vibrant C# WinForms project seamlessly integrates with a Microsoft SQL Server database to provide a dynamic and efficient platform for managing student records and departmental data.

 Features:
 🔐 Admin Authentication: Securely log in to the system with personalized admin credentials.